Catz (Manche)

 The cities of Normandy during the 1944 battles

-On June 10, 1944, Catz was one of the preliminary objectives of the 3rd battalion of the 327th Glider Infantry Regiment (armed by the 1st battalion of the 401st Glider), at the launch of the offensive by US airborne and airborne troops to capture Carentan.
-Infantry Regiment).
-The airborne soldiers advance from north to south and reach the hamlet of Catz without encountering any particular difficulties.
-They seize it and leave several elements on the spot while companies A, C and G continue their progress towards the west.
+On 10 June 1944, at the start of the offensive by American airborne and airlifted troops to capture Carentan, Catz was one of the preliminary objectives of the 3rd Battalion, 327th Glider Infantry Regiment (armed by the 1st Battalion, 401st Glider Infantry Regiment).
+The airborne soldiers advanced from north to south and reached the hamlet of Catz without encountering any particular difficulties.
+They captured the hamlet, leaving several elements behind, while A, C and G companies continued westwards.

 At 3 pm, it is in the area of Catz that the junction between the Cotentin and Calvados troops takes place: the 29th Reconnaissance Troop (29th Infantry Division) under the command of Captain William H. Puntenney makes contact with the elements of the 3rd Battalion of the 327th Glider Infantry Regiment.